sendwithus/jobs/intern_test_automation.md

 And we take that responsibility very seriously.

-You'll help step our game up by writing self-sustaining and continuous testing systems for our high-throughput email pipeline and integrations.
+You'll help step our game up by writing self-sustaining and continuous testing systems for our high-throughput API.

-You'll run the project from start to finish and work directly with our integrations team.
+You'll run the project from start to finish and work directly with our integrations and backend team.

 __Who are you?__

-You have a GitHub account and read Hacker News.
+You have a GitHub account and know what Hacker News is.

 You've worked with a few different REST APIs.